Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Bridging the gap between deterministic and stochastic MLS

 Consequently, substituting this bound back into \eqref{delta<eps}, we obtain:

 By the definition of order in probability for lower bounds, this strictly implies:

 \end{proof}

-\begin{coro} Since $h_n = O_P(n^{-\frac{1}{d}} \ln ^{\frac{1}{d}}(n))$ and $\delta_n = \Omega_P(n^{-\frac{2}{d}})$ we get that the quasi-uniform property does not hold (see Definition \ref{h-delta-condition -levin}). \end{coro} Corollary \ref{Failure of Quasi-corollary} poses a challenge, as the quasi-uniform property is a common assumption, particularly in the deterministic MLS method.
-Consequently, the proofs by Levin \cite{levin1998approximation}, Davoud \cite{mirzaei2015analysis}, and Wendland \cite{wendland2005scattered} cannot be directly applied to a stochastically generated data set, necessitating modifications to their arguments.
+\begin{coro} Since $h_n = O_P(n^{-\frac{1}{d}} \ln ^{\frac{1}{d}}(n))$ and $\delta_n = \Omega_P(n^{-\frac{2}{d}})$ we get that the quasi-uniform property does not hold under the sampling assumptions of Definition \ref{h-delta-condition -levin}. \end{coro} Corollary \ref{Failure of Quasi-corollary} poses a challenge, as the quasi-uniform property is a common assumption, particularly in the deterministic MLS method.
+Consequently, the proofs in \cite{levin1998approximation}, \cite{mirzaei2015analysis}, and \cite{wendland2005scattered} cannot be directly applied to a stochastically generated data set, necessitating modifications to their arguments.
 Our proposed solution is to prove Theorem \ref{main_result}, assuming that the stochastic data is well behaved distribution, as defined in Definition \ref{NicelyDef}.

 As a preliminary step, we first establish a fundamental lemma that captures a key asymptotic property of the sample size as $n\rightarrow\infty$, which underpins each of these results.